 Read more about the potential perils of open water swimming.

-For information on how to treat stings and how to tell if a person needs urgent medical help, find out how to treat insect stings.
+For information on how to treat stings and how to tell if a person needs urgent medical help, read about how to treat insect stings.